Jamaican jerk seasoning recipe - Learn how to make your very aromatic, inexpensive, quintessential Caribbean dry rub from scratch.

 Jamaican jerk seasoning

-Store in an airtight contain for up to several months
+- Store in an airtight container for up to several months